3dem/relion-documents/source/STA_tutorial/Refine3DIni.rst

 Thereby, this procedure requires very little user input, i.e. it remains objective, and has been observed to yield excellent maps for many  data sets.
 Another advantage is that one typically only needs to run it once, as there are hardly any parameters to optimize.

-However, as the pseudo-subtomogram files require more memory resources compared to SPA, we suggest to run this procedure in several steps, from high binning factors to 1, to improve processing time.
+However, as the pseudo-subtomogram files require more memory resources compared to SPA, we suggest running this procedure in several steps, from high binning factors to 1, to improve processing time.
-Since the initial reference map was processed using pseudo-subtomograms at binning factor 6, we will start the 3D refinement using those same particles.
+Since the first set of pseudo-subtomograms have been extracted at binning factor 6, we will start the 3D refinement using those same particles.

-Running the auto-refine job
+Running the auto-refine job at bin 6
 ---------------------------

 On the :guitab:`I/O` tab of the :jobtype:`3D auto-refine` job-type set: